 Have a say in your treatment goals.
 Your health care provider should get your input in creating a detailed, written asthma action plan.
 This plan also will include instructions on how to take your medications, how to use the peak flow meter, what to do if your symptoms worsen, and other daily self-management activities.

 If you have moderate to severe asthma, your health care provider may advise you to keep a diary to log your symptoms, medication use, and peak flow readings, as well as any changes in your condition and adjustments you make to your environment.
 Bring this diary with you to each appointment.

 It might seem tedious to keep a log, but tracking this information will make it much easier to control your asthma.

 Keep your family informed.
-Explain your asthma action plan to everyone in your family and discuss ways they can support you.
-For example, they can help keep allergens out of the house.
+Explain your asthma action plan to everyone in your family and discuss ways each family member can support you.
+For example, he or she can help keep allergens out of the house.
 Ask one person, in particular, to be your asthma partner.
 This person can join you at one of your medical appointments, learn about your condition and treatment, and be ready to help you in case of a severe asthma attack.